junzis/tutorial-icrat24-openap/README.md

 # ICRAT 2024 ADS-B Tutorial

-This repository contains a set of notebooks for understanding and decoding ADS-B messages using `pyModeS` library.
+This repository contains a set of notebooks for the OpenAP Tutorial.

 You may clone the repository and run the notebooks locally, or use Google Colab to run the notebooks online.